65 Brunswick Road

 |Face to face counselling:||Yes|

-I offer daytime appointments and some evening appointments in Edinburgh.
-Appointments in Musselburgh are usually on Thursday evenings or Saturday mornings.
+I offer daytime and early evening appointments on Wednesdays and Thursdays in Edinburgh.
+My Musselburgh are usually on Saturday mornings.

 Types of client